ferhatBedir/multiTenantExample/README.md

 the data structure in these collections is the same, every customer does just have its own database in one mongodb instance.

+The software designed according to this architecture aims to provide services to many firms or organizations (tenant-tenants)

+using a single software code.
+The main challenge here is that these softwares can disrupt the virtual processes for each

+organization they serve and allow them to make custom adaptations to these organizations.

 <hr/>

 <h3>How to run the application ?</h3>